kzkogawa/spring_boot-mybatis-template/README.md

 * csrf
 * logback

-## There are some hard coding stuff.
+## All you have to do with this is check out wiki.
-All you have to do with this is check out wiki. https://github.com/kzkogawa/spring_boot-mybatis-template/wiki
+https://github.com/kzkogawa/spring_boot-mybatis-template/wiki